- Life at Avila

 - The Counseling and Career Services 816-501-3767 can confidentially assist in dealing with stress related to the report and work to develop strategies for healthy coping.

-- Eagles Aware Project Coordinator 816-501-2909 can assist you with the understanding the University policies and the Student Judicial Procedure.
+- Eagles Aware Project Coordinator 816-501-2909 can assist you with understanding the University policies and the Student Judicial Procedure.

 Avila prohibits students from knowingly making false reports of sexual misconduct (including sexual assault and sexual harassment).
 Knowingly making false reports of sexual misconduct constitutes a violation of the Student Code of Conduct and will result in disciplinary action.
 However, a report made in good faith is not considered false merely because the evidence does not ultimately support the allegation of sexual misconduct.